 We booked round-trip direct flights to Zambia on October 21st and returned on October 26th for our visa stamps.
 Louise is helping us book some events in Zambia, which we won’t wrap up for a few days when the tourist offices reopen on Monday.

 We called Colleen, offering her our heartfelt sympathies, and told her she could now go to Arizona for the winter since we’ve made other plans and won’t tie up her one-bedroom property.
 She was so sweet and more than willing to let us stay.
-But we knew her going there would be good for her during this time of grief and sorrow.
+But we knew her going there would suit her during this grief and sorrow.

-In the next few days, we’ll report back with definitive plans for the Zambia stay, one of the few countries we can fly to on a direct flight from Nelspruit.
+We’ll report with definitive plans for Zambia to stay in the next few days, one of the few countries we can fly to on a direct flight from Nelspruit.
 There was no way we were interested in booking an expensive trip with long flights going through Johannesburg.
 Nelspruit is a 75-minute drive from here, and the flight is less than two hours to Livingstone.

 We’re good.
-Not worried.
+We were not worried.
 Not stressed.
 It was the right thing to do.

 Photo from one year ago today, October 3, 2020: